exercism/javascript/concepts/dates/about.md

 ### Timestamp string

-A string value representing a date is used, specified in a format recognized by `Date.parse()` method, about which you will learn soon in this article.
+You can pass a string value representing a date to the `Date` constructor.
+The string needs to follow a format that is recognized by the `Date.parse()` method.
+You will learn more about this below.

 ### Date object